thomasz5/Poker-bot/README.md

 - Testing and validation

 ## ⚖️ Legal & Ethical Considerations

-This bot is designed for:
-- Educational and research purposes
-- Strategy analysis and improvement
-- Simulation and testing environments

-**Important**: Ensure compliance with poker platform terms of service and local regulations before any practical application.

-## 🎯 Success Metrics

-- **Technical**: Sub-second decisions, 95%+ uptime
-- **Performance**: Positive win rate against skilled players
-- **Adaptation**: Quick adjustment to new opponents (<1000 hands)
-- **Scalability**: Support for multiple game variants

 ---

 Ready to build a world-class poker bot?
 Start with the foundation and work through each phase systematically.
 The modular architecture ensures you can test and validate each component independently while building toward the complete system.